MIDFIELDR/collaboration_tools/pages/p001-install-software.md

 installing software
 ================

-Before we can collaborate GitHub for version control, both you and your collaborator have to install software and setup accounts as follows.
+Before we can collaborate using GitHub, both you and your collaborator have to install software and setup accounts as follows.

 ## install R and RStudio